MedSolut AG

 What is a filtering half mask?

-Are you looking for a full face mask, a self-rescuer or other escape equipment?
-In our range you will find numerous other elements for personal protective equipment!
+Are you looking for a full-face mask, a self-rescuer or other escape equipment?
+In our assortment you will find numerous other elements for personal protective equipment!

-There are different types of particle filtering half masks.
-At MedSolut.com we have an extensive range of outstanding quality available for you.
-Filtering half masks are divided into the categories FFP1, FFP2 and FFP3 according to the retention capacity of the particle filter.
-The higher the number, the better the protection:
+There are different types of the particle filtering half mask.
+At MedSolut.com we have a wide range of products in excellent quality for you.
+Thus, filtering half masks are divided into categories FFP1, FFP2 and FFP3 based on the retention capacity of the particle filter.
+The higher the number, the better the protective effect:

-1. Masks in the FFP1 R or NR category are intended for single or multiple use, depending on the type.
-The R stands for reusable, while NR means not reusable and those masks are therefore not reusable.
+1. Category FFP1 R or NR masks are intended for single or multiple use, depending on the type.
+The "R" stands for reusable or reusable, while "NR" means not reusable and those masks are therefore not reusable.

-2. Masks in the FFP2 R or NR category are recommended by the Robert Koch Institute for everyday situations to prevent COVID-19 infections and require the minimum distance to be observed when worn.
+2. Masks in the FFP2 R or NR category are recommended by the Robert Koch Institute for everyday situations to prevent COVID-19 infections and require that the minimum distance be maintained when worn.

-3. Masks in the FFP3 R or NR category are characterised by their special protection factor and are therefore also suitable for use in the occupational or medical sector.
+3. Masks in the FFP3 R or NR category are characterized by their special protection factor and are therefore also suitable for use in occupational or medical settings.

 The different mask types in detail: